Palmik/snap-pastie/TUTORIAL.md

 In Snap & Heist terms, this is the place where we implement most of our splices (ideally all of them).

 ### View
+View is the mediator between application and the user.

 Our view resides in the [`resources/templates`](resources/templates) directory.
 It's job is:

 * to display the data from controller to the user,